johnridesabike/acutis/docs/development.md

 Acutis shouldn't raise exceptions or reject promises.
 The AST and the rendered output is always returned inside of a variant that can return either successfully rendered data or an array of errors.
-If there are any errors, then they're formatted according to the `Acuits_Types.Errors.t` type.
+If there are any errors, then they're formatted according to the `Acutis_Types.Errors.t` type.

 The `Debug.res` file handles creating the specific messages.